Family Law - Divorce

 You need an experienced family law attorney who knows the law, knows the family courts, and knows the probabilities of success with various courses of action.

-In divorces that do not involve children, our attorneys will listen to your concerns and advise you on how to proceed.
+Our attorneys will listen to your concerns and advise you on how to proceed.
 The priorities are:

 - Protecting you and your rights (especially if abuse is involved)